 - All middle school students (Grades 6-8) are required to wear khaki pants or khaki shorts. - Long Pants: Must fit the waist, being no larger than the student's waist size with no sagging.
 Pants must not be altered sloppily or in a distracting fashion.
-Pants may not be altered in a manner that changes the style (skinny, slim, tapered, etc).
-No jean style, "skinny" leg or tight/immodest pants. - Students are not permitted to wear rubber bands or any other material designed to cinch the bottom of their pants legs - Shorts: Cargo shorts are not permitted. - Skirts: May be worn provided that the length of the skirt or any slit is to the top of the knee.
-An approved plaid skirt is available at Mario's.
+Pants may not be altered in a manner that changes the style ("skinny", slim, tapered, etc).
+No jean style, "skinny" leg or tight/immodest pants. - Students are not permitted to wear rubber bands or any other material designed to cinch the bottom of their pants legs - Shorts: May be worn (not applicable to high school).
+Cargo shorts are not permitted. - Skirts: May be worn provided that the length of the skirt or any slit is to the top of the knee. \An approved plaid skirt is available at Mario's.